Town & Country Village (Sacramento)

 Town & Country Village is a shopping center in Arden-Arcade, California, in the United States (with a Sacramento address), in the Sacramento area.
 It is located at the northeast corner of Marconi and Fulton Avenues.

 Town & Country Village was the first suburban, auto-oriented shopping center in the Sacramento metropolitan area and one of the first in the United States, opening in 1946 with 65 shops.
-It is anchored by Five Below, Ross Dress for Less, Sprouts Farmers Market, T. J. Maxx, Trader Joe's and Ulta Beauty.

 History

 Town & Country Village opened in September 1946.
 It was designed by John W. Davis and built by contractor Jeré Strizek, a home builder.
 Strizek went on to manage the boutique center, which included entertaining and signing Joseph Magnin to open in the Village.
 Town & Country Village became a favorite shopping destination county wide.
 By 1949, the complex had 60 stores, a restaurant, and a nearby theater.

 In the 1990s, Town & Country Village was expanded, which included the addition of Trader Joe’s, more retail space and a Lucky supermarket.
 It was later converted to Albertsons in 1999 and Save Mart in 2007.
 Save Mart was shuttered in March 2016.

 In 2013, most of the original Town & Country Village was demolished to make way for big-box retailers, which included Bed Bath & Beyond, Ross Dress for Less, and T. J. Maxx.
-In 2018, Ulta Beauty opened.
+In 2018, Ulta Beauty opened in a space vacated by a short-lived Famous Footwear.
 In July of that year, Sprouts Farmers Market opened in a portion of the former Save Mart, followed by Five Below in June 2020, opening in another portion.
 Bed Bath & Beyond was shuttered on July 30, 2023, as part of the company’s bankruptcy and subsequent liquidation of its remaining stores.

-Much of the original 1940s-built shopping center closest to the intersection of Marconi and Fulton remains, including Anderson Brothers Pharmacy, one of the original 1940s tenants still in operation.
+Its space is now occupied by Bob's Discount Furniture, which opened on September 15, 2025.